6 Best MKV Players for Android in 2026: Tested on Phones and TV

 One caveat: during playback of a multi-audio-track MKV, the app crashed once and required a relaunch.
 The other players on this list handled the same file without issue.
 Codec depth and subtitle options are also narrower than VLC or MX Player.

-Who Should Use Wondershare Player on Android
+Who Might Consider Wondershare Player

-4. MKV Video Player for Android
+4. MKV Video Player - Zea Player

-This no-frills option focuses entirely on local MKV file playback.
+Listed on Google Play as "MKV Video Player - Zea Player," this no-frills option focuses entirely on local MKV file playback and has a verified current US listing.
 It auto-scans your device and SD card on launch, displaying thumbnail previews for fast file identification.
 There is no content discovery, no streaming, no extra features — just open an MKV file and play it.

 Features: